 The Resurgence of the U.S. Auto Industry

-The past few decades have slammed the U.S. auto industry with several catastrophes.
+The past few decades have slammed the U.S. automobile industry with several catastrophes.
 These crises illustrate the high price of lost opportunity and the extreme importance of innovating in this prototypical manufacturing enterprise as it attempts to meet the demands of a post-industrial knowledge economy.
 While many legislators and public onlookers continue to assume that the problems lay in management and labor issues within the automotive industry, with the idea that just reducing labor costs and relaxing union work rules can alleviate the industry’s problems.

 A more clear and rounded look this industry is necessary, especially since it accounts for approximately 1 in 22 jobs in the U.S.; the lessons we can learn are pertinent to other industries which are bound to face similar challenges.

 The auto industry in the U.S. has been energized in the past few years as a result of a renewed commitment to quality, advanced production and management methods, a beneficial relationship between administration and workforce, and an improved relationship with suppliers.
 One example of recent success is Ford’s profit of $6.2 billion in 2011, $7.2 billion in 2012, $8.3 billion in 2013, and $6.9 billion in 2014.
 Workers were given profit sharing checks of $6,200 for 2011, $8,300 for 2012, $8,800 for 2013, and $6,900 for 2014.